QR Code Payment Methods Compared (2026) — Fees, Setup & Best Systems

 Choose your payment platform

-Select the payment method most popular with your customers.
-In the US, PayPal or Venmo.
-In Brazil, Pix.
+Select the payment method most popular with your customers in your primary market.
+In the US, PayPal or Venmo are the broadest reach.
+In Brazil, Pix is non-negotiable.
 In India, UPI.
-For international, PayPal has the broadest reach.
+In Southeast Asia, the local central-bank rail.
+For cross-border or e-commerce shipping abroad, PayPal still has the widest 200-country coverage.

 Generate your payment QR code

-Most payment platforms have a built-in QR code generator in their merchant dashboard.
-For a branded QR code with your logo, generate the payment link first, then create a custom QR code in QRLynx.
+Most payment platforms have a built-in QR code generator in their merchant dashboard — PayPal QR, Venmo Merchant, Stripe Payment Link, etc. For a branded QR with your logo, brand colors, and the ability to track scans and change the destination later without reprinting, generate the payment link first, then wrap it in a QRLynx-branded dynamic QR.

 Display at point of sale